• Products

 If no logs exist, restart OEC and try sending an Acknowledge action again.

-2. If unsure of the problem, set the OEC's script log level to debug, try again and send the log files under /var/log/opsgenie/ to us with our contact us form.
+If unsure of the problem, set the OEC's script log level to “debug” and try again.
+Contact us with the log files found under /var/log/opsgenie/.